-2. Locate My Storage in the left sidebar, select OneDrive, and click Authorize Now.
+2. Locate Storage in the left sidebar, select OneDrive, and click Authorize Now.
 Then, follow the step-by-step instructions to grant CBackup access to OneDrive.
 Then, add other OneDrive accounts to CBackup in the same steps.

 3. After added, you can see all your OneDrive accounts on the storage list.
-Click the + Add Combined Cloud on the My Storage screen.
+Click the +Add Combined Cloud on the Storage screen.

 4. Choose the accounts that need to be combined and hit Next to follow the prompts to complete the cloud combination.